osamaemumba/purview-poc/README.md

   <img src="./images/post-deployment/7-b.PNG">
 </p>

-## Removing the QuickStart resources from the Purview Account
+## Optional Step: Removing the QuickStart resources from the Purview Account

 The complete procedure to remove the created resources is shown below:-